shenanigans/node-doczar/README.md

 describing this unit of code with
 [github-flavored markdown](https://help.github.com/articles/github-flavored-markdown/).

-In "c-like" languages, it looks like this:
+In languages with c-like block comments (don't forget css) it looks like this:
 ```c
 /**     @class MyClass
     For compatibility purposes, c-like comments support any